 United Religions Initiative at the United Nations

-“Our purpose is to be a presence for the United Religions Initiative (URI) at the United Nations and to make the URI charter a reality, to come together as friends, to be an international channel for grassroots people on global issues.”
+"Established in 2000, the URI at the UN Cooperation Circle is comprised of members from numerous faith traditions - Baha'i, Christianity, Buddhism, Spirituality, Shinto, Humanism, Indigenous, and Jainism.
+Its purpose is to be a presence for the URI at the UN and to make the URI charter a reality, to come together as friends, and to be an international channel for grassroots people on global issues."

-Baha'i, Christianity, Buddhism, Spirituality, Shinto, Humanism, Indigenous, Jainism
+Baha'i, Buddhism, Christianity, Humanism, Indigenous, Jainism, Shinto, Spirituality

-Protestant, Buddhist, Brahma Kumaris, Catholic, Interfaith, Native American
+Brahma Kumaris, Buddhist, Catholic, Interfaith, Native American, Protestant

 Number of Members